 Ashia’s primary goal is to help prevent the further decline of cheetah populations and increase the genetic gene pool through captive breeding program.
 Captive-born cheetahs will be released into the protected wild of selected Private Game Reserves in South Africa.

 The relatedness of the reserve populations has become an issue and preventing inbreeding without supplementation from outside populations will be practically impossible.
-Given the limited numbers in the wild, the release of captive-born cheetahs from scientific breeding programmes with strict DNA testing and accurate (Studbook) records on origin and parentage is a promising way to respond to the urgent need of reintroducing new blood lines to strengthen the wild populations.
+Given the limited numbers in the wild, the release of captive-born cheetahs from scientific breeding program with strict DNA testing and accurate (Studbook) records on origin and parentage is a promising way to respond to the urgent need of reintroducing new blood lines to strengthen the wild populations.

 The “wilding” of a captive-born cheetah is a true win for conservation on numerous fronts, with a large part of the achievement always being the successful collaboration between the various stakeholders involved in a release.

-Main objectives of Ashia Cheetah Conservation
+Main Objectives Of Ashia Cheetah Conservation:

 - Actively participate and financially support the release of endangered species, especially cheetah, into the protected wild through our successful Cheetah Breeding, Wilding and Release Program set up in August 2018.